LucaNerlich/adobe-home-automation/README.md

 ### Testing (Unit + E2E)

 I've tested **every** ui functionality available as well as the div structure with CypressIO E2E tests.
-These run heedlessly during every production build.
+These run headless during every production build.

 Additionally, I've written jest unit tests for most of the backend functionality and element creation.
 Jest test cases run on dev and prod builds.